How do you manage student wellness in your residence halls? There are a lot of dimensions to wellness.

 Rather than a ticket to a high-paying, managerial job, the four-year degree is now the minimum ticket to get in the door to any job.
 Valletta wrote that his findings “suggest rising competition between education groups for increasingly scarce well-paid jobs.”

-So students are taking on more debt for much longer with a reduced chance of getting the well paying jobs that higher education used to promise.
+So students are taking on more debt for much longer.
+Yet they have less chance of getting the well paying jobs that higher education used to promise.

 We’re just scratching the surface here but what’s clear is that all of this adds up to higher stress levels for students.